8 Incredible Content Marketing Strategy Examples by Brian Dean, Robert Rose, HubSpot and Others

 Uptown Studios Template's THINK and PLAN Parts

 The questions in this template will allow you to look at the company in a completely different way.
-In addition, content planning does not end with its publication, but also helps to distribute it in other channels, for example, social media
+In addition, content planning does not end with its publication, but also helps to distribute it in other channels, for example, social media.

 The next part, Doing, is the execution of a robust social media strategy across all platforms, followed by the final part, Evaluating the success through stablished criteria after three months.